vi/websocat/README.md

 	ws://           	Insecure (ws://) WebSocket client.
 Argument is host and URL. wss://          	Secure (wss://) WebSocket client.
 Argument is host and URL.
 	ws-listen:      	WebSocket server.
 Argument is host and port to listen.
-	wss-listen:     	Listen for secure WebSocket conections on a TCP port
+	wss-listen:     	Listen for secure WebSocket connections on a TCP port
 	stdio:          	Same as `-`.
 Read input from console, print to console.
 	tcp:            	Connect to specified TCP host and port.
 Argument is a socket address.
 	tcp-listen:     	Listen TCP port on specified address.
-	ssl-listen:     	Listen for SSL conections on a TCP port
+	ssl-listen:     	Listen for SSL connections on a TCP port
 	sh-c:           	Start specified command line using `sh -c` (even on Windows)
 	cmd:            	Start specified command line using `sh -c` or `cmd /C` (depending on platform)
 	readfile:       	Synchronously read a file.
 Argument is a file path.